Everyone with diabetes will need different types and doses of medicine according to individual needs.

 Also, as you get older, you are likely to find that additional medicines are needed to manage your diabetes.
-Therefore it is important that you take time to review your medicines with one of your healthcare team to make sure your medicines are still working for you.
+Therefore it is important that you take the time to review your medicines with one of your healthcare team to make sure your medicines are still working for you.

 When should I have this review?

 It is recommended that you do this at least every year.
 However, if you have concerns or questions about your medicine, you should speak with your doctor as soon as possible.

 What is involved?

 You can speak to your doctor about your medicine at any time.
-However there are two more formal option available to you.
+However, there are two more formal options available to you.

 People living with diabetes may be eligible for a Diabetes MedsCheck.
 This involves a private, face-to-face conversation with a pharmacist about your medicines and blood glucose management.
 It is fully funded by the Australian Government and would typically take place at a pharmacy.